carbon-io/test-tube/docs/guide/index.rst

   :lines: 13-34,46-66,292-

-If ``reqSpec`` is a function, it will be bound to the test instance, called with the context object as the first argument, and should return a ``refSpec`` as described above.
+If ``reqSpec`` is a function, it will be bound to the test instance, called with the context object as the first argument, and should return a ``reqSpec`` as described above.

 .. literalinclude:: ../code-frags/hello-world/test/HttpTests.js